Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 \subsubsection{Choice of ``chamber''}

-When $b^2_+(X)>1$, the value of the Seiberg-Witten invariant is a diffeomorphism invariant of $X$ independent of the choice of generic pairs $(g,\mu)\in\operatorname{Met}(X)\times\Omega^2_+(X;\RR)$, where $\operatorname{Met}(X)$ denotes the Frechet space of smooth Riemannian metrics on $X$.
+When $b^2_+(X)>1$, the value of the Seiberg--Witten invariant is a diffeomorphism invariant of $X$ independent of the choice of generic pairs $(g,\mu)\in\operatorname{Met}(X)\times\Omega^2_+(X)$, where $\operatorname{Met}(X)$ denotes the Fr\'echet space of smooth Riemannian metrics on $X$.
 When $b^2_+(X)=1$, there is a ``wall-crossing phenomenon'' as follows.
 Denote by $\omega_g$ the unique (up to scalar multiplication) nontrivial near-symplectic form with respect to $g$.
 The set of pairs $(g,\mu)$ satisfying the constraint